cobuildlab/cobuildlab-web/src/pages/blog/blockchain-world.md

 Also called consortium blockchains, are considered to be semi-decentralized and employ characteristics of both public and private blockchains.
 Hybrid blockchains contain sets of permissions, similar to private blockchains; however, instead of a single organization controlling it, a group of agreed-upon organizations controls it.
 Administrators of each organization can restrict users’ reading rights as they desire and only allow a limited set of trusted nodes to execute a consensus protocol.

+<title-2>Now, which applications can you develop using blockchain technology?</title-2>

+Cryptocurrencies were the first signals of the enormous potential of blockchain technology.
+Actually, they made it famous, but this is not the only way of using and taking advantage of it.

+Blockchain technology has led businesses, industries, and entrepreneurs from all around the world to explore the technology's potential, make revolutionary changes, and earn money being safe.

+So, let's find out how Blockchain can be useful in practical implementation for you.

+<title-3>1.
+Smart contracts</title-3>

+A contract is a document where reposes a transaction between two people, companies, and so on.

+Different businesses deal with each other to exchange services or products using it, but paper-based contracts are prone to errors and frauds.

+Blockchain, by itself, brings forward a fantastic solution to this problem for the high level of security it has.

+In that way, smart contracts perform similar functions as paper-based agreements, but they are digital as well as self-executable in nature.

+Self-executable means that when certain conditions in the code of these are met, they are automatically deployed.

+Ethereum (which is a blockchain network) has fantastic options to develop smart contracts.
+There is no area where this kind of document can not be useful.

+<title-3>2.
+Government Elections</title-3>

+This is a public business, but you perfectly can develop a software to ensure the authencity and the correct transaction of votes for any government voting process or tender.

+The current voting system relies on manual processing and trust, and you can change this.

+Blockchain smart contracts provide a modern system through which these common issues can be easily eliminated, so smart contracts will allow transparency and security while maintaining the privacy of the voters.